MLaaS-idfCts/mlaas-trainning-for-rookies/04-docker/04-docker.md

 -   docker alternatives

 ### Final Exercise:
-Create a Dockerfile that packs your code from the previous sections.
+Create a Dockerfile that packs your code from the previous sections.<br>
-Give an example for a use case where VM is more suitable than container.
+Give an example for a use case where VM is more suitable than a container.